2016choang/WebDevelopment/README.md

 # Web Development

-This repository contains code for my previous personal website and work from Web Application Development class.
+This repository contains code for my previous personal website as well as work from my web application development class.